 D. Submittals shall also include the following:

 CIPP end and connection sealing materials and methods to be used to reinstate connecting sewers.
-Method, procedure, or information to provide either an adhesive, water-tight seal to the sewer or a water-tight mechanical seal between the cured sectional liner and sewer pipe wall which will not prohibit the installation of future, structural liners, sewer cleaning equipment, and CCTV equipment.
+Method, procedure, or information to provide either an adhesive, water-tight seal to the sewer or a water-tight mechanical seal between the cured sectional liner and sewer pipe wall which will not prohibit the installation of future, structural liners, sewer cleaning equipment, and video inspection equipment.

 Detailed method for addressing CIPP sampling requirements including location and size of each sample, method of removal, and method of liner repair and procedure for testing CIPPSL.

-CCTV Inspection reports as specified below.
+Video Inspection reports as specified below.

 Manufacturer’s recommended installation procedures, including resin manufacturer’s heating requirements.